 Scholarly Commons Citation

 Klass, Gregory, "What If Fiduciary Obligations Are Like Contractual Ones?"
 (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1522.
+1522.